 Hospitality New Zealand is all about giving hospitality operators a helping hand in as many ways as we can with their business.
-We are a voluntary trade association representing 3,000 hospitality and commercial accommodation businesses committed to adding value to our members via individual membership service and by local and national advocacy.
-Through our membership service we are able to gauge the views and experiences of a wide variety of New Zealand hospitality operators including restaurants, café bars, hotels, taverns, off-licenses, casinos and a wide array of short and long term accommodation providers.
-Membership of Hospitality New Zealand is voluntary and is primarily funded by member subscriptions and comprises predominantly small businesses.
+We are a voluntary trade association representing around 3,000 hospitality and commercial accommodation businesses.
+We are committed to adding value to our members through our individual membership service and via local and national advocacy.
+Through our membership service we are able to gauge the views and experiences of a variety of New Zealand hospitality operators - including restaurants, café bars, hotels, taverns, off-licenses, casinos and an array of short and long term accommodation providers.
+Membership of Hospitality New Zealand is voluntary, is primarily funded by member subscriptions and comprises predominantly small businesses.

 Hospitality NZ provides everything from industry wide advocacy down to personal advisory.
 Join for access to these services alongside hundreds of exclusive business resources and many more exclusive benefits.

 Hospitality New Zealand was formed in 1902 as the United Licensed Victuallers Association.
 In 1958 it was renamed as the Hotel Association of New Zealand, in 1995 it became the Hospitality Association of New Zealand (HANZ) and in 2011 it became Hospitality New Zealand.